-- Cache between CPU and main memory - Makes the main memory appear much faster
+- Cache between CPU and main memory

+- Makes the main memory appear much faster

+- Multilevel.
+L1, L2, L3

-- Direct memory access (DMA) between Main Memory and Disk (or network etc) - Transfer by blocks at a time - Neglecting the fact that memory access slower than register access - Letting program run concurrently (Multiprogramming) or with many threads - Multiple processors in the system (like in Multicore)
+- Direct memory access (DMA) between Memory and external device (Disk, network etc.) - Transfer by blocks at a time - After initial set-up DHA controller manages the transfer (not processor) - A memory access is slower than register access.
+Disk access is slower than a memory access. - Program may run concurrently (Multiprogramming) or with many threads, which may occasionally interact. - New multiple processors in the system (like in Multicore)